 - Google Analytics Audience Insights

 The above are all great places to start.
 Find out your audience demographics and whittle all of the information down until you know who is most likely to convert and be a repeat customer.

 Perform a content audit.

 Next, take a look at what you’ve already produced.
 Are you a sad panda because your blog posts just aren’t driving traffic or conversions?
 Maybe your audience prefers video.
 Are you getting tons of clicks but zero conversions?
 Maybe your topics are more buzz-worthy so they drive brand awareness and focus less on driving leads.
 Study behavior metrics in Google Analytics, including time on site, bounce rate, new vs. returning sessions, and conversions.
-Moz, Buffer, and Distilled all have content audit guides, or try a free test-run of Moz’s new Content Audit tool.
+Moz, Buffer, and Distilled all have content audit guides.

 Perform a competitor analysis.